 And some might embark on a learning journey and ‘end up’ as dog trainers.
 Many professional dog trainers, including me, started out with a dog who did not live up to the expectations.
 Thanks to my challenging dog I found my vocation and a new career.

-When I realized that Zorbas was never going to be the Agility dog I hoped for and after an initial time of denial and grief I started my education to understand what was going on.
-He came from a backyard breeder, he did a bad puppy class and at that point I did not know what proper socialization is or how to desensitize and counter condition.
+When I realised that Zorbas was never going to be the Agility dog I hoped for and after an initial time of denial and grief I started my education to understand what was going on.
+He came from a backyard breeder, he did a bad puppy class and at that point I did not know what proper socialisation is or how to desensitise and counter condition.
 In time we both adjusted, we now have a deep bond and at almost 14 years of age he is enjoying retirement.
 I do not say it was easy but if I only ever had ‘nice’ dogs like Shellbe who is doing well in Agility and Rally O and easy to live with I could not relate to what owners of dogs who do not live up to their expectations are going through.
 Shellbe is fun and exciting but Zorbas taught me much more for the better or the worse.

 The only regret I am having is that I did not know then what I do now.
 I think I could have made a difference.

 What is the most difficult thing to teach our dogs?
-Coming back or a great recall?
+Coming back, or a great recall?
 While I do agree that this is a difficult behaviour, I do think teaching calm is much more difficult.

 Being calm is not the same as a cued ‘sit stay’ or ‘down stay’.
-Without becoming too airy fairy: Calm is also not just the absence of arousal, heightened state of alert or stress.
+Without becoming too airy fairy: Calm is also not just the absence of arousal, or a heightened state of alert or stress.